2 1/4 Inch Barrel Diameter

 Questions and Answers (1)

-Have a question about the Louisville Slugger MSB3 Maple Wood ASA Slow Pitch Softball Bat: WTLWSMSB3A20?
+Have a question about the Louisville Slugger MSB3 Maple Wood USA Slow Pitch Softball Bat: WTLWSMSB3A20?
 Ask our team of experts and they will respond within 24 hours.

 About the Brand

 In 1842, J. Frederick Hillerich emigrated with his family from Baden-Baden, Germany to the United States.
 Eight years before, the 1834 Book of Sports had made its debut as the nation's first publication covering baseball.
 But when he arrived in Baltimore, J. Frederick Hillerich would never have dreamed of the future impact his family would have on America's favorite pastime.

 After a short while, the Hillerichs moved to Louisville, where J. Fred started a woodworking shop in 1856.
 Two of his sons, Adam and John Andrew "Bud" were born in the United States and would later join their father in his business.
 By 1864 "J.F.
 Hillerich, Job Turning" was in operation and filled orders for businesses by custom-turning everything from balusters to bedposts.

 The firm thrived, and by 1875 the little woodworking shop employed about 20 people.
 In 1880 Bud Hillerich, who was an amateur baseball player, became an apprentice in his father's shop.
 Young Bud made his own baseball bats along with bats for several of his teammates.